oldlaptop/whichbsd/index.md

 ### [NetBSD](https://www.netbsd.org/)

-One of the oldest BSD derivatives still under active development (having similar roots in 386BSD and 4.3BSD NET/2 to FreeBSD), NetBSD is best known for its focus on portability.
+NetBSD is best known for its focus on portability.
-(This set it apart from FreeBSD in the early days: FreeBSD was primarily interested in support for i386 machines, while NetBSD aimed to support as many different machines as possible.)
 Today, it's the only BSD derivative with any level of support for some unusual or historic machines, such as [VAXen](https://wiki.netbsd.org/ports/vax/),
 [Motorola 68000-based Macintoshes](https://wiki.netbsd.org/ports/mac68k),
 and the